Store bitcoins on your own tamper-resistant paper wallet

 Overwhelmed?
 Scared silly?

 There's no need to follow all of these precautions.
 If you're just generating some give-away wallets for fun or to store small amounts of bitcoin, relax.
-Just use the online wallet generator on a trusted computer and secure Internet connection.
+Just use the online wallet generator on a trusted computer over a secure Internet connection.
 For storing larger amounts, follow as many of these security precautions as you can.

 I love Bitcoin.
 I love how it's elegant, functional, philosophical, and radical.